pulumi/pulumi-kubernetes-operator/README.md

 If you'd like to use your own Pulumi Stack, ensure that you have an existing Pulumi program in a git repo, and update the CR with:
   - An existing github `project` and `commit`,
-  - A Pulumi `stack` name that exists, or must be created if `initOnCreate: true` is set,
+  - A Pulumi `stack` name that exists and will be selected, or a new stack that will be created and selected.
   - A Kubernetes Secret for your Pulumi API `accessToken`,
   - A Kubernetes Secret for other sensitive settings like cloud provider credentials, and
   - Environment variables and stack config needed.